ualsg/ualsg.netlify.app/content/opportunities/ads/2021-04-postdoc/index.md

     * (ii) outlook on the topic, project, some of our work/publications; and
     * (iii) how do you intend to contribute to our growing research group and enhance its activities beyond this project.
     * The letter should also include the expected availability / preferred starting date.
 Keep it short and simple, please.
-* Optional: publications are not required to apply for this position, but if you have published a paper that mirrors your background and research so far, and one that you are particularly proud of, you are welcome to include it.
+* Optional: A copy of at least one first-authored paper published in a [reputable journal](/post/2020/07/06/geospatial-and-urban-data-science-journals/) that mirrors your background and research so far, and one that you are particularly proud of.
 A link to the article is sufficient, no need to include a PDF in your email.
 * Names and contact information for three referees.
 * Other materials that indicate possessing the [required qualifications](#required-qualifications), e.g. link to a public Github repository you have developed, talks, and portfolio.
 Candidates who can demonstrate software development and computational skills will be preferred.